2 Companies That Offer No Deposit Electricity in Houston

 Like Choose Energy, Payless Power should also be considered because you can enroll today, regardless of your income or credit history.
 If you’ve got $30 to $60 to add to your account you can enroll in a plan.

-For more information on Payless Power you can call them at 866.963.9353 or visit their website.
+For more information about this no credit check electricity company in Houston you can call them at 866.963.9353 or visit their website.

-Lastly, if you are needing rent or utility assistance to prevent eviction/disconnection see our guide How To Find Rent + Utility Assistance in Houston.
+Lastly, if you are needing rent or utility assistance to prevent eviction/disconnection see our guides How To Find Rent + Utility Assistance in Houston and 8 Utility Assistance Programs in Houston.